happypeter/LGCB/book/c_hello_world.md

 the above stucture makes perfect logical sense, but

 ## why C designer loves fuction so much?
-If he is not insane, every C feather was brought in for a practical reason.
+If he is not insane, every C feature was brought in for a practical reason.

 The real world is that computers are really good at does something quickly, but again, it can only does something really simple one step, hence even a very